ndaneil/interactive-3d-screen/README.md

 faceDetectorAndLocalizer = FaceDetectorAndLocalizer()
 ```

 Next, we need a while loop.
 We will measure the execution time too, so there will be calls to `time.time()`.
 First, we capture a frame from the video source.
 Then, we detect face and landmarks, returning the bounding box and landmark coordinates.
 Then we can crop the face and blur the rest of the background.
-This will be used to visualize the detection on a separate window.
-After drawing the landmarks on the image canvas we want ot display (`to_show`), the 2D eye coordinates are converted to a 3D position.
-This is followed by filtering and setting the OpenGL window's projection according to the filtered coordinate values.
-As a final step, the face tracking image is shown on a separate window (the escape key press is also monitored when this window is is focus) and the detailed loop execution times are printed ot the console.
+This will be used to visualize the face detection on a separate window.

+After drawing the landmarks on the image canvas we want to display (`to_show`), the 2D eye coordinates are converted to the estimated 3D position.
+This is followed by filtering thr X, Y and Z coordinate changes.
+Then, the OpenGL window's projection is adjusted according to the filtered coordinate values.
+As a final step, the face tracking image is shown on a separate window (the escape key press is also monitored when this window is is focus) and the detailed loop execution times are printed to the console.

 ``` python
 while True: